-Five Important Habits To Keep Your Eyes Healthy
+5 Important Habits for Keeping Your Eyes Healthy

-Important vitamins, minerals and antioxidants found in foods and strengthen the eyesight are beta carotene, lutein, vitamins A, C and E, omega-3 fatty acids and zinc.
-Examples of foods where these nutrients are found are the following:
+There are many important vitamins, minerals, and antioxidants found in foods that strengthen the eyesight, including beta carotene, lutein, vitamins A, C and E, omega-3 fatty acids and zinc.

-- Carrot is known to be associated with improving the eyesight.
-It is packed with beta-carotene, lutein and lycopene.
-Lutein and lycopene are phytonutrients that protects the eyes from sun damage and UVB radiation.
+- Carrots are well known for improving the eyesight.
+They’re packed with beta-carotene, lutein and lycopene.
+Lutein and lycopene are phytonutrients that protect the eyes from sun damage and UVB radiation.

-- Citrus fruits and juices such as orange and lemon are rich in Vitamin C that protects the eyes against infections and diseases.
+- Citrus fruits and juices such as oranges and lemons are rich in Vitamin C, which protect the eyes against infections and diseases.

-- Green leafy vegetables like cabbage, spinach and kale contain antioxidants, vitamin A and other nutrients that protect the eyes from eyesight problems like cataracts.
+- Green leafy vegetables like cabbage, spinach, and kale contain antioxidants, vitamin A, and other nutrients that protect the eyes from common vision problems like cataracts.

 - Salmon, tuna, sardines and mackerel contain omega-3 fatty acids.
 Omega-3 improves memory and brain function.

-- Eggs, grapes and dark berries are good sources of zinc and other minerals that help increase proper vision.
+- Eggs, grapes and dark berries are good sources of zinc and other minerals that help support healthy vision.

-Computer vision syndrome is a type of eye fatigue that strains the eyes.
-Observe proper posture when working and keep your computer monitor below eye level and at least 20 to 26 inches away from your eyes.
-Wear proper graded eyeglasses to protect your eyes from the glare.
-Furthermore, use a glare filter for your monitor.
+Computer vision syndrome is a type of eye fatigue that strains the eyes and comes about due to poor screen habits.
+To safeguard against it, observe proper posture when working and keep your computer monitor below eye level and at least 20 to 26 inches away from your eyes.